WaterJuice/WjCryptLib/ReadMe.md

 than `Lib`.
 * Various formatting changes to the files.

-To use the library functions, only the following files are required, depending on what cryptographic functions are wanted.

-* MD5 - (CryptLib_Md5.h, and CryptLib_Md5.c)
-* SHA1 - (CryptLib_Sha1.h, and CryptLib_Sha1.c)
-* SHA256 - (CryptLib_Sha256.h, and CryptLib_Sha256.c)
-* SHA512 - (CryptLib_Sha512.h, and CryptLib_Sha512.c)
-* RC4 - (CryptLib_Rc4.h, and CryptLib_Rc4.c)
-* AES - (CryptLib_Aes.h, and CryptLib_Aes.c)
-* AES-CTR - (CryptLib_AesCtr.h, and CryptLib_AesCtr.c, CryptLib_Aes.h,
-  and CryptLib_Aes.c)

 Version 1.0.0 - June 2013
 -------------------------

-To use the library functions, only the following files are required, depending on what cryptographic functions are wanted.
+Contains following algorithms:

-* MD5 - (LibMd5.h, and LibMd5.c)
+* MD5
-* SHA1 - (LibSha1.h, and LibSha1.c)
+* SHA1
-* SHA256 - (LibSha256.h, and LibSha256.c)
+* SHA256
-* SHA512 - (LibSha512.h, and LibSha512.c)
+* SHA512
-* RC4 - (LibRc4.h, and LibRc4.c)
+* RC4

 Test Programs
 -------------

 In the projects directory there are several programs that compile to command line executables.
-One is CryptLibTest.
+One is WjCryptLibTest.
 This tests the algorithms against known test vectors.
 If compiling on a different system this is useful to verify that the results are still valid.